 The atmosphere on board is one of relaxed refinement.
 However, we are sensitive to the varying wardrobe needs of passengers on long journeys and from different national backgrounds and wish our guests to be comfortable at all times.

 During the day, smart casual attire is appropriate.
 Please do not wear jeans or trainers.

-Evening dining offers guests an opportunity to dress up for the occasion with glamour and style; jacket and tie is customary for gentlemen, with suitable evening wear for ladies.
+Evening dining offers guests an opportunity to dress up for the occasion with glamour and style; a jacket and tie are customary for gentlemen, with suitable evening wear for ladies.

 For sightseeing and excursions, light cotton clothes are most practical and a sun hat is recommended.

 Sightseeing & Excursions